-Samsung Galaxy Note vs. Motorola DROID RAZR MAXX Dogfight Part 1Aaron Baker - Editor In-Chief
+Samsung Galaxy Note vs. Motorola DROID RAZR MAXX Dogfight Part 1Aaron Baker - Director, Content and Partnerships

 Dogfight time!
 Aaron does a head-to-head comparison between AT&T's Samsung Galaxy Note and Verizon's Motorola DROID RAZR MAXX.
 They're both sporting 4G LTE connectivity, are available now for $299.99, and offer strong battery life.
 The Galaxy Note packs a 1.5 GHz dual-core Snapdragon processor, 5.3-inch Super AMOLED HD display (1280x800 pixels), 8-megapixel camera with 1080p HD video recording, a front-facing shooter, 2,500 mAh battery, S Pen for capacitive input on the display, and Android 2.3 with TouchWiz 4.0.
 The DROID RAZR MAXX offers a 1.2 GHz dual-core TI OMAP processor, 4.3-inch Super AMOLED Advanced display, 8-megapixel camera with 1080p HD video recording, front-facing camera, gigantic 3,300 mAh battery, and Android 2.3 with Motorola's UI.